ALex-Hwang/Notetaking/languages/Anglais/VocabBuilder.md

 Your peripheral vision is the outer area of your field of vision, where you can still detect movement and shapes.

+## SENS

+comes from the Latin noun *sensus*, meaning "feeling" or "sense".

+### sensor

+skip the explanation here.

+> The out door lights are triggered by a motion sensor that detects changes in infrared energy given off by moving human bodies.

+### desensitize

+To cause (someone or something) to react less to or be less affected by something.

+> Even squeamish nursing students report becoming desensitized to the sight of blood after a few months of training.

+*Desensitize* is more often used when talking about negative emotions.

+### extrasensory

+Not acting or occurring through any of the known senses.

+> A kind of extrasensory capacity seems to tell some soldiers when danger is near.

+### sensuour
+1. Highly pleasing to the senses.
+2. Relating to the senses.

+> Part of what audiences loved about her was the delight she took in the sensuous pleasures of well-prepared food.

+*Sensuous* usually implies pleasing of the senses by art or similar means. *Sensual*, on the other hand, usually describes gratification of the senses or physical appetites as an end in itself; thus wse often think of wealthy Romans leading lives devoted to sensual pleasure.